 How to Celebrate Lohri?

-Celebration of Lohri is easy and enjoyable!
+The celebration of Lohri is easy and enjoyable!
 The way people celebrate the festival:

 - Sharing Food: Food plays a big role in how to celebrate Lohri.
 Families prepare delicious dishes like sarson ka saag, makki di roti, and sweets made of jaggery and sesame seeds.
 Sharing these foods with loved ones strengthens bonds.